 Rod Little: GTM (NSW, VIC, QLD, WA, SA, ACT), The Plot (NSW)

-The inaugural AGM will be scheduled for mid 2020.
+The inaugural AGM will now be scheduled for October 2020 due to COVID-19.
 All members will be invited to attend.
 Interested parties will be invited to attend the forum held after the AGM.
-The management committee will be elected at each AGM, election will be open to all festival members.

 We are also committed to ensuring the ongoing viability of festivals as thriving businesses, significant municipal events and sites of global cultural exchange in the interest of all Australians.